code-and-effect/effective_orders/README.md

 Please refer to [effective_datatables](https://github.com/code-and-effect/effective_datatables/) for more information about that gem.

+### Subscriptions

+All subscriptions are completed via stripe subscriptions.

+There is a hardcoded trial mode, that does not reach out to stripe.

+Every `acts_as_subscribable` object starts as trial mode.

+Every `acts_as_subscribable_buyer` gets a single stripe subscription, and then can buy quantities of stripe products

+#### Stripe setup

+Create a Product with the name you want customers to see on their receipts

+Yearly and a Monthly per team

 ### Admin Screen

 To use the Admin screen, please also install the effective_datatables gem: